 5. Find the right activities.

 So how do parents balance their teens’ need for freedom and relaxation with safety and productivity?
 Seasoned parents suggest sitting down with your adolescents to plan an enjoyable, safe and somewhat active summer experience.
 Issues to tackle might include freedom versus responsibilities, boredom prevention, finding safe summer activities, and budgetary limitations and transportation options.
-But the summer possibilities for teens are endless.
+But the possibilities are endless when it comes to planning summer for teenagers.

 Summer can be a time for teens to pursue a passion.
 Sixteen-year-old Cole Lange, of New Jersey, loves biking and hopes to turn his passion into a career.
 He will spend the summer traveling from competition to competition.
 Cole’s parents are huge supporters and help me in any way they can.